we need you in Fiji

 MIN AGE: 16+

-This is an incredible and life changing placement where you can experience in depth the authentic Fijian Island way of living.
+Volunteer on a remote island in Fiji, where the views are stunning from every direction.
+This is an incredible placement where you can experience in depth the authentic Fijian Island way of living.
 After presentation of your offering (Kava ceremony) you will be welcomed into the community to live as an honoured guest.